Ambitious and Entertaining, Roman Army and Chariot Racing Spectacle at

 by the re-introduction of real, live chariot racing in the Roman style

 as part of a pageant telling the story of Gerasa and the hippodrome

 as it was in the first and second centuries AD.

-The Roman Army and Chariot Experience (RACE), in co-operation with the Jordan Ministry of Tourism and the Jordan Tourism Board, are proud to introduce a show featuring Roman Army warfare techniques, including war machines in action and gladiators, in addition to seven lap races with Roman chariots.
+The Roman Army and Chariot Experience (RACE), in co-operation with the Jordan Ministry of Tourism and the Jordan Tourism Board, are proud to have introduced a show featuring Roman Army warfare techniques, including war machines in action and gladiators, in addition to races with Roman chariots.
 Both bigae and quadrigae will be featured in realistic racing so as to bring to life events known to have resounded within this historic arena.

 A stable of up to ten horses with chariots, harness and colourful costumes with sound effects, commentary, and lighting give the visitor a thrilling glimpse of the spectacle as experienced by the citizens of Roman Gerasa nearly two thousand years ago.